Tough Israeli threats against Hezbollah have raised concerns that a border conflict with Lebanon could spiral into all-out war.

 Experts say the risk of an escalation in the war between Israel and Hezbollah has increased significantly in recent days.

-He said Israel was considering whether it would have to launch a ground offensive to push Hezbollah away from the border.
+He said Israel was considering whether it would have to launch a ground offensive to push Hezbollah back from the border.
 Hundreds of thousands of Israeli troops have been deployed to the north of the country and Tel Aviv sees Hezbollah as a potentially greater threat than Hamas.

-Hezbollah controls part of the capital Beirut, all of southern Lebanon and much of the Beqaa Valley.
+Hezbollah controls parts of the capital Beirut, all of southern Lebanon and much of the Beqaa Valley.
 Backed by Iran, it is one of the most heavily armed non-state military forces in the world.

 A full-scale conflict between Israel and Lebanon would certainly have more serious consequences, according to observers.